Invoice Factoring

 Advantages of Factoring Receivables

-If you’re a small business that wants access to fast and flexible working capital to cover ongoing operational expenses or new expenses, factoring receivables for your business has many benefits.
+If you’re a small business that wants access to fast and flexible working capital to cover ongoing operational expenses or new expenses, factoring unpaid receivables for your business has many benefits.
 They include:

-- Ideal for new businesses.
+• Avoiding bank hassles and rejection.
 Unless you’ve been in business for a number of years and can prove your profitability, it can be very hard to get funding from a bank or other traditional lender.
 With accounts receivable factoring that’s not an issue.
 Because the factoring company is working with your customers, it’s their credit risk and business history that is most important.

-- Allows you to fund a growth project or opportunity to help scale your business.
+• Growing your business.
+Allows you to fund a growth project or opportunity to help scale your business.
 You can even bid on larger projects when you have fast access to working capital.

-- You no longer have to worry about uneven cash flow, and can better manage your day-to-day operations such as covering payroll or purchasing supplies.
+• Peace of mind.
+You no longer have to worry about uneven cash flow, and can better manage your day-to-day operations such as covering payroll or purchasing supplies.
 It can also help relieve any seasonal strain your business may typically experience, and lets you bolster your books by funding invoices at strategic times.

 Disadvantages of Factoring Receivables